edmondsodev19/redux_beginner/README.md

-# This repository is a basica redux project
+# This repository is a basic redux project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).